TitanPlayz100/pseudohuman/README.md

 - [x] allow for multiple games to run at once

 # Changelog
+## 18/5
+- finished frontend redesign to look more old school terminal style
+- nice background particles
+- added comments to frontend code
+- added profanity filter to usernames
+- added private games
+- can join private games with the room code given

+## 1/5
+- redesigning frontend to look nicer

 ## 15/4
 - many comments added, changed visuals to look nicer